Last modified: 10/02/2018

 Several first-person shooter games are available through the FreeBSD ports collection.
 One of them is Return to Castle Wolfenstein (RtCW), the successor of Wolfenstein 3D.
 The port is based on the Linux version and requires the Linux binary compatibility layer for FreeBSD to run.

-Instead of the Linux port, you can compile a native FreeBSD client for RtCW.
+Instead of the Linux port, we can compile a native FreeBSD client for RtCW.
 The source code is hosted on Gitorious (mirror).
 Clone the repository with:

 $ git clone https://gitorious.org/rtcw/rtcw-freebsd.git